Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

 Provide Water and Shelter

-Pollinators need more than just nectar—they also need water and shelter.
+Pollinators need water and shelter.
 A shallow dish of water with pebbles can serve as a drinking spot for bees, while a pile of leaves or a small log can provide shelter.

 One of the most rewarding aspects of sustainable gardening is growing your own food.
 Not only does it reduce your carbon footprint, but it also gives you access to fresh, healthy produce right in your backyard.